 Humphrey Carver, author Compassionate Landscape

-Waveny Park Conservancy in partnership with the Town identified and tackled an immediate trail need.
-An extension to the perimeter trail along the South Avenue entrance road has been completed.
-Keith Simpson, landscape architect and Waveny Park Conservancy board member, donated design services to address safety concerns of pedestrians walking in the road along a significant blind curve.
+Waveny Park Conservancy, in partnership with the Town, identified and tackled an immediate trail need.
+The first phase of an extension to the perimeter trail along the South Avenue entrance road has been completed.
+The final phase connecting the trail to South Avenue will be completed in the summer of 2018.
+The Conservancy addressed the safety concerns of pedestrians walking in the road along a significant blind curve.

 We now have a beautiful trail that has been cleared of invasive vegetation and downed trees remaining from Storm Sandy.
 As part of the partnership between the Town and WPC, the project was put out to bid by the Department of Public Works department, a contractor was selected and the Board of Selectman approved the $27,515 contract.
 All dollars were raised and provided by the Waveny Park Conservancy.
-Construction was provided by Cambareri Masonry of Bedford Hills, NY.
+Keith Simpson designed the trails and construction was provided by Cambareri Masonry of Bedford Hills, NY.

 Photo: Greg Reilly